intuita-inc/intuita-docs/blog/2023-1-17what-are-codemods/index.md

-All in all, codemods use tokenize your code, built ASTs with those tokens, then manipulates those ASTs based on given rules, and gives you a migrated new fresh working code. ✨
+All in all, codemods use tokenize your code, built ASTs with those tokens, then manipulate those ASTs based on given rules, and give you a migrated new fresh working code. ✨

 <div class="flex-row">